jubitaneja/souper-cgo20-artifact/README.md

 customizing
 experiments [here](#customization-how-to-use-our-tool-for-extended-testing).

-# Approach 1: Using Docker Image
+# Build and Run the artifact

 ## Requirements
 Souper should run on a modern Linux or OSX machine.